Daralynn Walker carves a new path for girls in literature

-Connie Briscoe and sister souljah.
+Connie Briscoe and Sister Souljah.
 I feel like I get something new out of it every time I reread.

 A great book has what?

-Great storyline, great characters and amazing ending.
+Great storyline, great characters, and an amazing ending.

 You develop character and ideas by….
 Thinking about my childhood and the girls I grew up with.
 It makes me laugh but I love incorporating my friends and families personalities into my characters.
-Its fun to watch it pan out.
+It’s fun to watch it pan out.